 - Journal Paper

-Please use the PubMed format.
-The sequence is as: [Author surname] [Author initials], [Other author surnames & initials].
+Use the sequence: [Author surname] [Author initials], [Other author surnames & initials].
 [Article title].
 [Journal name abbreviation].
 [Year]; [Volume]: [First page number]-[Last page number].

 - Journal paper must have journal name (or journal abbreviation), year, volume and page numbers.

 - Please make sure that the year of publication is not missing.